Authored by the expert who managed and guided the team behind the Italy Property Pack

 Does buying property help me get residency and citizenship in Sardinia in 2026?

-As of early 2026, buying residential property in Sardinia does not by itself grant you Italian residency or citizenship.
+As of 2026, buying property in Sardinia does not by itself give a foreigner Italian residency, permanent residence, citizenship, or the right to live in Italy year round.

 Can I legally rent out property on my visa in Sardinia right now?